Harish Rawat: National politics

-In the 2009 general election, he left his traditional stronghold of Almora after it became a reserved seat post delimitation to contest from Haridwar, and won the election with over 3.3 Lakh of votes.
+In the 2009 general election, he left his traditional stronghold of Almora after it became a reserved seat post delimitation to contest from Haridwar, and won the election by a margin of over 1,27,000 votes.
+However, his wife lost in 2014 Indian general election from Haridwar by a margin of over 1.7 lakh votes.

 Chief Minister of Uttarakhand

 In February 2014, Rawat took the oath of office as Chief Minister of Uttarakhand when Vijay Bahuguna resigned due to criticism of his handling of rehabilitation after June 2013 floods.
-In July 2014, he won a by-election from Dharchula assembly seat by over 19,000 votes.
+In July 2014, he won a by-election from Dharchula assembly seat by over 20,000 votes after Harish Singh Dhami vacated his seat.

 On 18 March 2016, nine Congress MLAs rebelled against Rawat, reducing the Congress-led Government to a minority.
 The Union Government decided to impose President's Rule in the state, and the order was signed by President Pranab Mukherjee on 27 March 2016.
 He was later reinstated as Chief Minister on 11 May 2016 after winning the trust vote.
 On 11 March, Congress under the leadership of Harish Rawat lost the 2017 Assembly Elections to BJP.
 He was also defeated from the two seats (Haridwar Rural and Kichha) from which he contested.